rorosonoio/Geospatial-analysis-of-Milan-rents/Descriptive spatial statistics/descriptiveLocal.md

 ![](https://github.com/rorosonoio/Geospatial-analysis-of-Milan-rents/blob/dc00d438885ea5ed785c413ec657ee7d5a6832dd/Descriptive%20spatial%20statistics/Plots%20and%20figures/unnamed-chunk-7-1.png)<!-- -->

-As it can be noticed, the only relevant results are the ones of the areas in the city center, which are the most influential and cause the biggest rise in rents, were they to rise prices themselves.
+As can be noticed, the only relevant results are the ones of the neighborhoods in the city center, which are the most influential and cause the biggest rise in rents, were they to rise prices themselves.
 The other areas, despite obtaining a higher Moran’s I value, do not seem to have a significant p-value, which means that those results are not significant